abelcastilloavant/Rquirements/README.md

 handles dependency management for you in a hassle-free way.
 This package is a complete rewrite of lockbox, with additional tooling that allows for introspection into the dependency tree.

+This package is still under development and does not work yet!

 ### Installation